 About this guide: Written by cat parent and Pawfect Cat Care founder Hicham Aouladi and fact-checked using reputable veterinary sources.
 For educational purposes only — not a substitute for professional veterinary advice.

-This guide shows you how to spot extra weight early, why it matters medically, and how to build a safe, vet-aligned weight-loss plan.
-You’ll get a step-by-step framework for meals, activity, and progress tracking—plus what to do when weight stalls or your cat begs nonstop.
+This guide walks you through how to recognize extra weight early, why it matters medically, and how to build a safe, vet-aligned weight-loss plan that you can actually stick to.
+The goal is not a crash diet or a guilt trip.
+It’s a practical system for meals, activity, and progress tracking that helps your cat feel better over time.

 1) What cat obesity really means

-Obesity also tends to stack with other lifestyle issues: low moisture intake, less grooming comfort, and fewer “happy jumps” around the home.
-If you’re building a more cat-friendly setup at the same time, these PCC posts can help: cat trees for small apartments and window perches (safety + weight).
+Obesity often overlaps with other comfort problems too: less grooming, lower water intake, less climbing, and less willingness to play.
+If you’re improving your cat’s environment at the same time, these PCC posts can help: cat trees for small apartments and window perches (safety + weight).

 2) Signs your cat is overweight (simple checks)

-You don’t need fancy tools to start.
-The best approach is a mix of look + touch + pattern.
-Don’t aim for “skinny”—aim for comfortable movement: easy jumps, normal grooming, and energy that doesn’t fade fast.
+You do not need fancy tools to get a first impression.
+The best home approach is a mix of look + touch + daily pattern.
+And remember: the goal is not “skinny.”
+The goal is comfortable movement, normal grooming, and a body shape that supports health.

 A) The rib glide test